How to Write a Marketing Blog Post? 13 Practical Actions to Take Before, During, and After

 - Bottom Line: A short paragraph on what the article was about.
 Suggest further actions, recommendations, or other related articles worth reading.

 Wait!
 How long should my article be anyway?

 That’s the million-dollar question and the answer varies constantly between different SEO experts.
 Luckily Hubspot’s recent study (based on 50 most-read blog posts), claims that the ideal length for this is between 2,100-2,400 words.

 4. Prepare a keyword list

 Remember we wanted to get our article exposed?
-Well, preparing a keyword list and integrating it in your article and headlines is where you influence your organic exposure.
-And with the right keywords, you will signal search engines “this content is relevant”.
+Well, preparing a keyword list and integrating it into your article and headlines is where you influence your organic exposure.
+And with the right keywords, you will signal to search engines “this content is relevant”.

 Basically, we want to know what and how much people are searching for specific words or phrases.
 There are many tools that will help you find this information such as Google’s KeywordPlanner and SEMrush keyword research tool.

 These tools can also find related keywords, thus enriching your article with words and terms you haven’t thought about.